Prions Impossible To Stop

 The Species Barrier Is a Myth

 Chronic wasting disease and prions have ravaged deer and elk in Colorado and Wyoming since the 1960s.
 Now prion disease is killing moose and other unknown species as it mutates and spreads.
 It’s alleged that Colorado State University (CSU) unleashed the disease into wild animals by injecting infected human brains into captive deer to see if the disease would spread to other species.
-If true, CWD was caused by CJD.
+My theory is that there are many prion pathways that are contributing to an overall buildup and spread of thousands of mutations into our food, water, homes, offices and beyond.

 Prion disease was first identified in captive mule deer at CSU in 1967.
 Because of alleged reckless management, prion disease made it to the wild deer populations in 1981.
 Researchers recognized it as a transmissible spongiform encephalopathy (TSE) in 1978.
 The operative word is “transmissible.”